hillaryosei/thm/presecurity/http-in-detail.md

   * Content-Length: tells the web server how much data to expect in the web request
   * Accept-Encoding: tells the web server what types of compression methods the browser supports so the data can be made smaller for transmitting over the internet

+## Cookies
+* Set-cookie header: saves cookies to your computer